ADVERTISEMENT

 “We hope to work towards a fair and equitable agreement in the near future,” Goyal added.

-It may be noted that Goyal on Saturday too mentioned that the India- US trade talks are continuing in a congenial atmosphere.
+It may be noted that Goyal on Saturday too mentioned that the India-US trade talks are continuing in a congenial atmosphere.

-"Trade talks between India and US are progressing in a very congenial atmosphere.
-Interests of every section of the economy have to be taken care of in bilateral trade deliberations," Goyal today said on October 18, during a joint press conference with finance minister Nirmala Sitharaman and information and broadcasting minister Ashwini Vaishnaw.
+"Trade talks between India and the US are progressing in a very congenial atmosphere.
+Interests of every section of the economy have to be taken care of in bilateral trade deliberations," Goyal had said on October 18, during a joint press conference with finance minister Nirmala Sitharaman and information and broadcasting minister Ashwini Vaishnaw.

-October 2025
+November 2025

 Bilateral trade deliberations between India and the US came to a grinding halt in July this year when the Donald trump administration announced penal tariffs of 25% on India over and above the Liberation Day tariff taking the total tariff to 50%, for purchasing oil from Russia.
-Talks between India and the US resumed towards end September.
+Talks between India and the US resumed towards the end of September.